The Thyroid Reference Guide

 U. S. Preventive Services Task Force

-Supports a healthy thyroid for energy focus and clarity“Routine screening for thyroid disease with thyroid function tests is not recommended for asymptomatic children or adults.
-There is insufficient evidence to recommend for or against screening for thyroid disease with thyroid function tests in high-risk patients, but recommendations may be made on other grounds.
+“Routine screening for thyroid disease with thyroid function tests is not recommended for asymptomatic children or adults.
+Currently, we lack enough evidence to suggest screening for thyroid disease.
+We’re discussing high-risk patients and thyroid function tests.
+Nonetheless, alternative reasons could justify certain recommendations.
 Clinicians should remain alert to subtle symptoms and signs of thyroid dysfunction when examining such patients.”

 American Thyroid Association

-“… tests of thyroid function should not be part of multiphasic screening for patients who are not suspected to have thyroid disease, except in certain high-risk populations.
-Suspect populations include the newborn, for whom screening for congenital hypothyroidism of females is mandatory; individuals with a strong family history of thyroid disease; elderly patients; postpartum women 4 to 8 weeks after delivery; and patients with autoimmune diseases such as Addison’s disease and type I diabetes mellitus.”
+“… Thyroid function tests aren’t necessary for patients without suspected thyroid disease.
+However, some high-risk groups are exceptions.
+These include newborns, for whom screening for congenital hypothyroidism is mandatory.
+Also, individuals with a strong family history of thyroid disease are at risk.
+The elderly are another high-risk group.
+Moreover, women 4 to 8 weeks postpartum should also be screened.
+Lastly, patients with autoimmune diseases are of concern.
+This includes diseases like Addison’s disease and type I diabetes mellitus.”
 This policy is under currently under review.

 American Association of Clinical Endocrinologists